 Your antivirus should be homogenous across your network.
 That means every device should have the same software in place, making network wide management easier.

 To keep tabs on all devices to ensure the antivirus software on each computer has the latest updates and patches requires monitoring software.
 Since this software is costly and usually used by large companies or Managed Services Providers, you will have to manually check that each computer has the most recent version of the software.

-Firewalls are another type of threat management tool.
+Firewalls are another type of threat management tool used to enforce perimeter security.
 They scan data such as emails coming and going from your network, seeking to block malware and other threat signatures.
 They can stop threats before they make it to a computer.
 Missed threats get scanned again with the computer antivirus software.
 You need multiple layers of security to reduce your risk.